Germana Rocha: Political career

 Rocha was first elected as a deputy to the Assembly of the Republic in 2015 on the PSD list of candidates to represent the Porto constituency.
 She was re-elected in 2019 and 2022.
 Following the resignation of the Socialist prime minister António Costa, after allegations of corruption against members of his government, the PSD formed an alliance with two smaller parties to fight the March 2024 election, known as the Democratic Alliance (AD).
 Rocha was third on the list of the 14 AD candidates elected for the constituency.
 Following this election she became vice-president of the Assembly's Education and Science Committee, having also previously served on the Environment, Spatial Planning, Decentralization, Local Government and Housing Committee.
-In the May 2025 election, called after the government lost a confidence vote, she was again re-elected, as Number 6 on the AD list of candidates for the Porto constuency, being appointed to the Infrastructure, Mobility and Housing Committee.
+In the May 2025 election, called after the government lost a confidence vote, she was again re-elected, as Number 6 on the AD list of candidates for the Porto constituency, being appointed to the Infrastructure, Mobility and Housing Committee.